arshdeep4909/web-hosting/README.md

 - using grid--1X2
 - using order property to switch the order for each alternate feature
 - all the content is contained within a container block

+Showcase Block

+- we put everything within a section
+- used grid--1X2
+- put heading outside the grid
+- everthing was withing a section, and the section was dark block
+- the grid and image was withing a div, which had a class of container and grid
+- the image was then set to have width auto but max-width of 700px, prevents it from being violently big
+- visibility is visible by default, so we set the justify self to end and let a part of it be outside the screen